Camezza/node-line3/README.md

 line.iterate(length) // returns a Vec3[] array (positional increments on the line)
 ```
 #### Explanation
-- the `Face` type indicates what sides of a rect (relative to the direction of a line) to use whilst determining the intercept.
-The `rectFace` method has a parameter `opposite` for this case.
-If `opposite` is set to true, rect faces are closest to where the line is heading (exiting the rect), and vice versa (entering the rect).
-This exists to limit the maximum number of intercepts.
+- the `Face` type indicates what sides of a rect (relative to the direction of a line) can be intersected.
+The `rectFace` method has a parameter `opposite` accounting for two cases.
+If `opposite` is set to true, the rect faces are closest to where the line is heading (exiting the rect), and vice versa (entering the rect).